DDDIGHE/global-state-snapshot/README.md

 **Note:** A branch can initiate a snapshot at any time by pressing **`s`** in its terminal.

+## Evaluation
+The program will automatically give result after it's done.

 ## Platform
 Although thorough testing of the project was done on Ubuntu and Arch Linux, it should run fine on other operating systems as well.